 - added a new clause describing how UE-Satellite-UE is supported in 5GS.

-- added an annex with the reference architecture.

-To support UE-Satellite-UE communications, the IMS determines whether it is possible to activate the UE-Sat-UE.

-The PCF provides supports the identity of the satellite serving the UE as well as the UE access network information to assist the IMS decision.
+The IMS determines whethere is is possible to support UE-Satellite-UE communications by gathering information from the PCF about the identity of the satellite serving the UE as well as the UE access network information

-If the UE-SAT-UE communication is activated, the PCF triggers the insertion of an onboard UPF as UL-CL (local PSA).
+If the UE-Satellite-UE communication is activated, the PCF triggers the insertion of an onboard UPF as UL-CL (local PSA).